rdgacarvalho/CoreOS-Kubernetes-Calico/README.md

-# CoreoS
+# CoreoS and Kubernetes
-Running and configure Kubernetes on CoreOS automatic
+This project is dedicated to explanation CoreOS how to configure Kubernetes on CoreOS automatic.